 The pick is all yours because the options are endless.

-If you’re a daredevil, or simply curious, you want an adventure.
-Grass, sand, gravel .. these all seem like they can be a heck of a good time.
+If you’re a daredevil, or merely curious, you want an adventure.
+Grass, sand, and gravel all seem like they can be a heck of a good time.

 - The Features That Matter

 - Hoverboard Moves That Will Make The Difference

 - Tips For Riding Your Hoverboard Off-Road

 - Our Top Pick For An Off-Road Hoverboard